sizrailev/life-around-data-code/README.md

 # life-around-data-code
-Code snippets and tools published on the blog at lifearounddata.com
+Code snippets and tools published on the Life Around Data blog at www.lifearounddata.com